benwiz/graphics/README.md

 ## To Do

+- Now
+  - Incorporate DLib facial detection and implement it with a flag
+    - Will need to install it in the libs... maybe this can be done from ElementaryOS without having to boot up the Lambda docker container.
+  - Sort out image rotation
+  - Add edge detection strategy
+  - Add feature to allow user to select algorithms
+  - Split polygons (triangles) with too great a color variance

+- Later
   - UI
     - Create and post config file
     - Sort out image rotation (maybe iPhone specific)
-  - Handle timeouts correctly (right now, each step has a 3 min timeout)
+    - Handle timeouts correctly (2, 1, 1)
   - Feature detect
     - Consume config file for max number of points
     - DLib facial point detection
     - Consider moving away from SIFT Key Point detection to using edge detection.
 Canny detection specifically.
 Maybe there is some fusion where we find points along edges?
-Also consider adding random points in?
+Also consider adding random points in - then we may be able to make gifs.
     - Reduce noise in image using cv::cuda::fastNlMeansDenoisingColored
   - Partition
     - Voronoi option (pre-requisite: Prepare all services to handle polygons instead of triangles... this is a significant amount of work)
   - Color
     - It appears to never return and always time out
     - Figure out a reasonable number of points to look at (right now, hardcoded to every 10 pixels).
 Possibly make this configurable.
     - If variance in a polygon is too large, split it into two?
   - Email service
     - New service that will email a link or even the file when coloring is complete if an email was provided